PrettyFloralBonnet/datastructures-algorithms/datastructures/hashtables/hashTables.md

 ## Performance

-The immediate benefit is really *fast* data access.
+The immediate benefit is **really *fast* data access**.
 When you provide it with a key, the program will know basically immediately where the corresponding value is stored in memory.

 Different types of hashing functions (e.g. md5, SHA-256 etc.) take varying amounts of time to compute, making some less performant than others.
-However, hash table implementation is extremely optimized in most programming languages, with very fast searches, lookups, inserts and deletes (O(1)).
+However, hash table implementation is extremely optimized in most programming languages, with very fast **searches**, **lookups**, **inserts** and **deletes** (O(1)).

 ## Hash collisions